If you don't want baseboards for your home, what alternatives do you have?

 However, most of the available options are selected only for their visual appeal and not for their functionality.

-The joints between walls and floors can be easily hidden with skirting boards, and the walls can be protected from unwanted damage.
+The joints between walls and floors can be easily hidden with skirting boards, and they can be protected from unwanted damage.

 Even with these benefits, some homeowners are not too keen on using baseboards due to their high cost.

-In such scenarios, they look towards other options like using reclaimed wood, tiles, flushed bases, etc., instead of baseboards.
+In such scenarios, they look towards other options like using reclaimed wood, tiles, and flushed bases, instead of baseboards.

-As opposed to baseboards, wallpapers, decals, carpets, etc., only add beauty to your rooms.
+As opposed to baseboards, wallpapers, decals, and carpets only add beauty to your rooms.

-Ultimately, the design choice lies with the owners and how they want their rooms to look.
+Ultimately, the design choice lies with the homeowners and how they want their rooms to look.

 Frequently Asked Questions (FAQ)